btskinner/tex_cv/README.md

   comes first alphabetically).
 * Citations convert links in `Url` field (and `Doi` and `ISBN`) to linked titles in citation.
+* Works can be limited to only recent publications, presentations, etc., using the `\recentyear{}` macro in the top of the file.
+* Non-automated sections use lists or tables to make clean layout.

 ## Compile